Will tourists keep coming to Guam after North Korea saber-rattling?

 Guam's infrastructure caters to South Koreans like Na and her friends.
 Signs in Korean offering services like shuttle buses are easy to spot in tourist areas.

-Visits by Japanese tourist were down 5% last month, a fact authorities blamed on fewer flight connections -- but they still make up the largest group of visitors after South Koreans.
+Visits by Japanese tourist were down 5% last month, a fact authorities blamed on fewer flight connections -- but they still make up the largest group of visitors, ahead of South Koreans.

 Too dangerous